Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 ...No.
 No she couldn’t.

 The moment her will to fight broke felt like the moment she decided to live, and save their lives, rather than like failure.
-She leaned forward heavily on her command console, and gave a command that had been growing inside her like a hot ball. "...All ships…cease firing.
+She leaned forward heavily on her command console, and gave a command that had been growing inside her like a hot ball. "...All ships... cease firing.
 Signal to the enemy that we wish to surrender."

 The hail of firepower ceased.
 A few last rounds completed their trajectories, but then the guns fell silent.
 No more directed radiation, no more missiles.
 A moment of peace fell.